2024 Solar Incentives Guide for West Hollywood, CA - Tax Credits & Rebates

 Federal Solar Incentives

-Curious how the ITC might apply to your specific situation?
-Get in touch with your local West Hollywood solar panel installation expert to get more information.
+To better understand how the ITC may apply to your situation, contact your local West Hollywood solar panel installation expert and request more information.

-In August 2022, the ITC (now referred to as the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
-For solar systems installed between January 1, 2022, and December 31, 2032, homeowners can apply for a credit for 30% of the total cost.
-The percentage will then decrease annually until the Clean Energy Credit expires in 2035.
-The expansion to the program also makes credits for energy storage systems even easier to claim, starting in 2023.
+The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
+For solar systems installed between January 1, 2022, and December 31, 2032, homeowners can receive a credit for 30% of the total cost.
+This percentage will decrease annually after 2032 until the Clean Energy Credit expires in 2035.
+Beginning in 2023, it will also be easier to qualify for credits for energy storage systems under the new laws.

 More information about the new Inflation Reduction Act can be found here.
-The best way to learn more about how the new Clean Energy Credit will apply to you is to talk with your local West Hollywood solar panel installers.
+To better understand how the new Clean Energy Credit will apply to you, get in touch with your local West Hollywood solar installation expert.

 State & Local Solar Incentives